Advice for the next generation of social movements: “Never protest the same way twice.”

 I think the future of revolution starts with people promising themselves that they will never protest the same way twice.
 This is very difficult for activists because they like to follow patterns.
 But when we are committed to innovation, we will invent totally new forms of protest.
 People did not expect to see something like Occupy when it emerged.
 And now we do not expect the next big movement... but it will come.

-Micah White's first book—THE END OF PROTEST—will be published by Random House of Canada in 2016.
+Micah White's first book—THE END OF PROTEST—will be published by Random House of Canada on March 15, 2016.

 Interview Source: Folha de São Paulo